veekooFIN/GigatronTTL/old/README.md

 ---------------------------------------------------------------------------------------------------------------

 Gfx mandelbrot uses floating point and takes 2 hours 5 minutes to draw the screen.
+With latest compiler might be even faster.

 Gfx julia uses floating point and takes 1 hour 50 minutes to draw the screen.
+With latest compiler might be even faster.

 Extended version of gfx mandelbrot uses floating point and takes 4,5 hours to draw the screen.
+With latest compiler might be even faster.

 Extended version of gfx julia uses floating point and takes 3 hours to draw the screen.
+With latest compiler might be even faster.

 Ascii mandelbrot uses floating point and takes 3 minutes to draw the screen.
+With latest compiler might be even faster.

 Ascii julia uses floating point and takes 3 minutes to draw the screen.
+With latest compiler might be even faster.

 ---------------------------------------------------------------------------------------------------------------
 Some tips in devenv101.txt